This tutorial will help you decide which BCIA certification is right for you in three steps:

 Step 1: select your biofeedback area (Biofeedback, Neurofeedback, or Pelvic Muscle Dysfunction Biofeedback)

-Step 2: select your certification program (Clinical, Academic, or Technician)
+Step 2: select your program (Certification or Technician)

 Step 3: select your level of experience (Entry Level or Certification By Prior Experience)